Friendly-Neighborhood/FullstackAssignment/README.md

 7. After previous step the web application will automatically open in a browser on `http://localhost:3000/`

-**Notice: if visit `http://localhost:8080/users` we will be able to see all the users that are stored on our server as an array**
+**Notice: if we visit `http://localhost:8080/users` we will be able to see all the users that are stored on our server as an array**